Festivals in the East Kootenay bring fun, friendship and smiles

 Festivals in Fernie

-Dance your heart out at the Wapiti Music Festival, celebrating the best in Canadian Indie music.
-Located in a beautiful park in the heart of the Rocky Mountains, this family-friendly festival offers up a fun, funky atmosphere and a host of activities for all ages.
+Dance your heart out at the 11th annual Wapiti Music Festival, celebrating the best in Canadian Indie music.
+Located in beautiful James White Park in the heart of mountain town Fernie, this family-friendly festival offers up a fun, funky atmosphere and a host of activities for all ages.
 There are food trucks galore, a vendor market, activities for kids and, of course, great entertainment and live music.

 Festivals in Invermere

-Columbia Valley Smokeshow BBQ Festival (and BBQ competition): June 25-26
+Columbia Valley Smokeshow BBQ Festival (and BBQ competition): coming back bigger in 2024!

 Festivals in Kimberley

-JulyFest is one of Kimberley’s biggest events and celebrates local sport and music.
+JulyFest is one of Kimberley’s biggest events and this year plans to be even bigger!
+2023 marks the 50th anniversary of this festival that celebrates local sport and music.
 Happening over three days, the highlight of this fun-fest is the Canadian Bocce Ball Championships where teams of four compete for fame and Bocce ball glory.
 Not to be missed is the JulyFest parade, an invitational soccer tournament, extreme skateboarding, live music, bands and great food vendors.

 Join the party at the annual Marysville Daze.
 This one-day festival brings together the community for a day of fun and celebration.
 There is a pancake breakfast to start, followed by the opening of the Maker’s Market and Beer Gardens.
 Enjoy live music all day, plus a great variety of food trucks to choose from.
 For the kids, there’s a huge play area to explore including a bouncy castle and games with prizes.